kubevirt/community/design-proposals/sriov-interfaces-mapping.md

 > Once a Pod reaches Running state, the CNI operation is finished successfully and the annotation will present on the Pod.

 ### Annotations Exposure Method
-A subset of the information in the `networks-status` annotation needs to be passed down to the virt-launcher for composing the right domain configuration.
+A subset of the information in the `network-status` annotation needs to be passed down to the virt-launcher for composing the right domain configuration.

 There have been several methods explored, recorded in [Appendix 1: Alternative Annotations Exposure Methods](#alternative-solutions).

 In this section the chosen method is explained.

-#### Expose `networks-status` annotation to virt-launcher Pod
+#### Expose `network-status` annotation to virt-launcher Pod
 The annotation content can be exposed to virt-launcher application using Kubernetes Downward API [[1]](https://kubernetes.io/docs/tasks/inject-data-application/downward-api-volume-expose-pod-information/):

 virt-controller creates an annotation that will hold the mapping between the (VMI) SR-IOV networks and PCI addresses, e.g: `kubevirt.io/network-to-pci-address`.

-1. Given the `networks-status` annotation, virt-controller process the content and compose 1:1 mapping between a (VMI) network from it and the device PCI address information.
+1. Given the `network-status` annotation, virt-controller process the content and compose 1:1 mapping between a (VMI) network from it and the device PCI address information.
    Create `network-to-pci-address` annotation with the mapping information, for example:
     ```yaml
     kubevirt.io/network-to-pci-address: |-